openSUSE-Rust/obs-service-cargo/README.md

 Use only `cargotoml` in situations where you need to also vendor a subcrate.
 This is useful for certain projects with no root manifest like the warning below.

+When adding a `cargotoml` parameter, make sure *it is after the root folder*.
+For example, your project has a root folder named `s390-tools`, and then you should omit `s390-tools` and proceed to the files or subfolders next to it.
+So a manifest file located at `s390-tools/rust/utils/Cargo.toml` will have the following `cargotoml` parameter value of `rust/utils/Cargo.toml`.

 > [!WARNING]
 > Certain projects may not have a root manifest file, thus, each directory may be a separate subproject e.g. https://github.com/ibm-s390-linux/s390-tools
 > and may need some thinking.